airatk/kaishnik-bot/README.md

 The structure is essential meanwhile all the noted files are optional.
 One-file commands are exceptions, and are located at `bot/platforms/<platform>/commands/others/` directory. `bot/platforms/<platform>/commands/schedule/` directory is also an exception, and may be considered as a super-command which consists of 3 similar, but separate commands.

 ## Other stuff
-* `statistics-queries.sql` file contains some quries of statictics data extraction from `PostgreSQL` database.
 * `update-logs/` folder contains notes which were sent to users as update announcements.
 * `design/` folder contains [`.pxd`][6] & `.png` files with all the bot associatied design.